VIPnytt/RobotsTxtParser/docs/sql/cache.md

 ### Requirements:
 - MySQL

-Support for additional databases is possible, just [submit an issue](https://github.com/VIPnytt/RobotsTxtParser/issues) and we'll see what we can do about it.
+The library is built with cross-system in mind, and everything is set for additional database support.
+Just [submit an issue](https://github.com/VIPnytt/RobotsTxtParser/issues) and we'll see what we can do about it.

 ## Usage
 ```php
 $handler = new RobotsTxtParser\Cache($pdo);
 $client = $handler->client('http://example.com');
 ```

+See the [Cache class documentation](../methods/Cache.md) for more information and additional available methods.

 #### Cron job
 Recommended, but not required.